cnelabneu/tbi-docs/docs/techs.md

 ## 6. Adverse Events
 Fill out adverse events form on redcap.
 - Serious adverse events are reported to IRB within 48 hours.
 It includes death, life threatening, long hospitlization or damage, general abnormality or birth defecrt.
 - Anything else should be reported to IRB within 10 days.

+## 7. Data analysis
+Data analysis code can be found [here](https://github.com/cnelabneu/techs).
+You can download the data from redcap to a csv.